hivecommerce/magento2-content-fuzzyfyr/README.md

 Option | Description
 --- | ---
---only-empty | Use dummy content only if the original data is equal to empty --categories | Apply dummy content to categories (content, meta description) --cms-blocks | Apply dummy content to CMS Blocks (content) --cms-pages | Apply dummy content to CMS Pages (content, meta description)
+--only-empty | Use dummy content only if the original data is equal to empty --force | Allow execution in production mode (not recommended!)
+--categories | Apply dummy content to categories (content, meta description) --cms-blocks | Apply dummy content to CMS Blocks (content) --cms-pages | Apply dummy content to CMS Pages (content, meta description)